 - If test panels are specified, check that concrete test panels and slabs are constructed at authorized locations and that test results comply with contract requirements before starting work.

 - Verify that material and lubricant-adhesive is tested.

 - For joint seal assemblies with a movement range of more than 4 inches, make sure that a manufacturer technical representative is present during installation.

 - For asphaltic plug joint seals, verify binder material is tested.

 - Witness the contractor’s proof testing of structural load bearings.

-- If using RSC to construct approach slabs, ensure the contractor constructs trial slab for each concrete mix design.
+- If using RSC to construct approach slabs, make sure the contractor constructs trial slab for each concrete mix design.
 Verify trial slabs are constructed in compliance with finish, cure, and compressive strength requirements as specified in Section 51-5.01D(2)(b),“Rapid Strength Concrete,” of the Standard Specifications.

-- Ensure that temperature monitoring and data recording is done for mass concrete elements and verify that recorded temperatures comply with the specified requirements.
+- Make sure that temperature monitoring and data recording is done for mass concrete elements and verify that recorded temperatures comply with the specified requirements.

 Take the following steps: